autism-research-centre/phd-thesis-template/README_ARC.md

 NOTE, these commands are not necessary if you have the table in the chapter#.tex file.
 And again, I always recommend putting your table in a “group” so that it is nicely formatted in the text.

-## The [longtable]{ftp://ftp.dante.de/tex-archive/macros/latex/required/tools/longtable.pdf} portrait example format.
+## The longtable portrait example format.
-This table should come out as a working example in LaTeX.
+This [longtable](ftp://ftp.dante.de/tex-archive/macros/latex/required/tools/longtable.pdf) should come out as a working example in LaTeX.
 It has 9 rows, space for notes and abbreviations at the bottom of the table, and has three rows for column headings, as used for sub-columns.
 The & sign is the separator between columns.
 Try running this example in LaTeX and play around with it so you understand what all the little commands mean.
 For a table that spans over 2 pages, try adding on 20 more lines of main body table content (just copy paste as an example) to see the full effect of the longtable package.

     % Begin document